kuviman/linksider/website/content/bevy-jam/_index.md

 In order to make levels we decided to try out [LDTK](https://ldtk.io/).
 We never used it before but heard good things about it, and there was an existing [plugin for bevy](https://crates.io/crates/bevy_ecs_ldtk).

-It was very simple to load the level tilemap and have it drawn on the screen (although initially I had to realise that I should not put my camera at z=0).
+It was very simple to load the level tilemap and have it drawn on the screen (although initially I had to realize that I should not put my camera at z=0).

 For spawning the entities & int grid cells `bevy_ecs_ldtk` uses the derive macro approach which I was not really a big fan of.
 I think it would be easier to use if instead of writing logic in derive attributes I could simple use any regular Rust function/closure returning a bundle, so like instead of: